Dexalot/dexalot-docs/docs/contracts/interfaces/ITradePairs.md

 **Dev notes:** \
-If there are multiple partial fills, the new partial fill `price * quantity` is added to the current value in `totalamount`.
-Average execution price can be quickly calculated by `totalamount / quantityfilled` regardless of the number of partial fills at different prices \
+If there are multiple partial fills, the new partial fill `price * quantity` is added to the current value in `totalAmount`.
+Average execution price can be quickly calculated by `totalAmount / quantityFilled` regardless of the number of partial fills at different prices \
-`totalfee` is always in terms of received(incoming) currency. ie. if Buy ALOT/AVAX, fee is paid in ALOT, if Sell ALOT/AVAX , fee is paid in AVAX \
+`totalFee` is always in terms of received(incoming) currency. ie. if Buy ALOT/AVAX, fee is paid in ALOT, if Sell ALOT/AVAX , fee is paid in AVAX \
 **Note**: The execution price will always be equal or better than the Order price.